 "We do not know why there is this way, but we think that perhaps patients are more aware of the possibility of dependence in the case of oxycodone, than if they were prescribed less well-known drug or a drug that they consider less important, "- says McDermott.

-The Group considers the current study as a way to understand the system of pain control and opioid dependence in patients with head and neck cancer with the aim to change the strategy of doctors to control the pain.
+The Group considers the current study as a way to understand pain control system and opioid dependence in patients with head and neck cancer with the aim to change the strategy of doctors to control the pain.